-Champlain College is named the #1 Best College Town in America by Travel & Leisure Magazine.
+Burlington, VT is named the #1 Best College Town in America by Travel & Leisure Magazine.

 The Atlantic releases an article about Champlain, "What Would an Ideal College Look Like?
 A Lot Like This," as part of the American Futures project.
 Author John Tierney said, "American higher education would be better off if more colleges tried to replicate what's going on here."

 Champlain is named the Top "Up-and-Comer" regional college in the North according to the 2014 edition of Us.
 News & World Report's "America's Best Colleges."

 Champlain College is featured in the 2014 Princeton Review's 'Best 387 Colleges."